Caring and arthritis

 There are many products with useful features that can be purchased to help you protect your joints and make daily tasks easier.
-To purchase a range of Arthritis Australia approved products and aids for daily living, visit our online shop.
 If you would like to discuss arthritis and aids with our health educators, please call the Arthritis Infoline on 1800 011 041

 There are many complementary or ‘natural’ treatments available for arthritis, such as vitamin supplements and herbal medicines.
 Some of these may work but most are lacking any scientific proof to support their use.
 Others have been shown to be ineffective, whilst some are not safe.
 All treatments, even ones that are classed as natural, can have side effects and interact with other treatments.
 These interactions can cause serious health problems or make prescribed medication less effective.
 As a carer, you can help in these ways:

 - Do not pressure the person with arthritis to try treatments that have not been well proven.

 - If the person with arthritis is interested in using complementary therapies, encourage them to discuss them with their GP or rheumatologist.

 It is normal for people with arthritis to experience a wide range of feelings and emotions.
 As a carer you can help in these ways: